DuncanDoyle/ansible-openshift-rhpam/README.md

 Ansible Role:Red Hat Process Automation Manager on OpenShift
 =========

-This role Red Hat Process Automation Manager on OpenShift.
+This role deploys Red Hat Process Automation Manager (the RHPAM-Authoring environment) on OpenShift.

+Note that this role expects both the RHPAM ImageStreams and RHPAM Authoring template to be available in the `openshift` namespace.

 Role Variables
 ------------